fquerdasi/gusto_adversity_microbiome_SEF/README.md

 Preprint at: https://psyarxiv.com/64m9g/, OSF project at: https://osf.io/c564x/.

+These scripts are uploaded as .html files knitted from R markdown or Jupyter notebook (depending on coding language) so that code and output can be easily viewed together.
+However, the .html files cannot be visualized directly within GitHub.
+Please follow the instructions below to open and view them.

 ## To open the .html files: ##
 1. Click on file, then click "Download".
 This will open the raw version of the file.
 2. Right click on this page of text and hit "Save as..."